abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_ls.rst

     ..  topic:: Why would I want to use ``MakeNextNeighbor()`` instead of ``MakeOneNeighbor()``\?

         One reason is efficiency: you skip one callback.
-But the real reason is that you might need other methods than the ones that are provided to construct your neighbor solution candidates.
+But the real reason is that you might need other methods than the ones that are provided to construct your candidate solution.
         In this case, you have no other choice than to reimplement the ``MakeNextNeighbor()`` method.